An adventure that just might change your life!

 - Enrolled as a student or home-schooled in a community that is located within the boundaries of Rotary District 5630.
 The boundaries are generally from Grand Island in the East, Kimball in the West, and from the South Dakota to Kansas borders.

 - Students who are currently sophomores or juniors in high school may apply.
+Due to the cancellation of RYLA 2020, all students who were accepted, including graduating seniors are eligible to attend RYLA 2021.

 - A student applying during their sophomore year who is not accepted may reapply during their junior year.